Alex Bennett (broadcaster): SiriusXM

 In 2003, Bennett returned to New York.
 On April 19, 2004, he began hosting a show from 7am to 10am ET on Sirius Left (now known as "SiriusXM Progress").
 On his weekday show, he talked about politics, entertainment, and personal interests.
 He has also served as a substitute host for syndicated talk show host Lionel on several occasions.

 In 2008 Bennett was inducted into the San Francisco Bay Area Radio Hall of Fame.

 On March 27, 2012, Alex married his longtime girlfriend Marjorie Miller (known as "Girlfriend" on his program).
 They currently reside in the Harlem district of New York City.

 Bennett was told in late June 2013 that his last show on SiriusXM would be Friday, June 28, 2013.

-In January 2014 Alex started "GABNet" at gabnet.net which he calls "the first real innovation in phone-in talk radio since the format's invention," featuring group discussions with the listeners called "Citizen Panels."
+In January 2014 Bennett started "GABNet" at gabnet.net which he calls "the first real innovation in phone-in talk radio since the format's invention," featuring group discussions with the listeners called "Citizen Panels."